-The decrease in revenues and transfers from FY 2012 to FY 2013 is attributable to a net transfer out of equipment and accumulated depreciation to the Board of Regents for property and equipment at GPB's headquarters location and the WJSP tower site.
-This transfer is required to obtain the use of general obligation bonds sold in the Board of Regents name on behalf of the Commission.
+The increase in revenues and transfers from FY 2013 to FY 2014 is primarily due to a net transfer out of equipment to the Board of Regents for property and equipment at GPB's headquarters location and the WJSP tower site.
+The Commission entered into an Intergovernmental Agreement with the Board of Regents on July 1, 2012 and a total transfer of \$17,793,930 was made to the Board of Regents in FY 2013.
+In addition, the remaining increase is attributable to increased revenue in all categories compared to the prior year.